Menu Back toSpeakers

 Makoto Miyazaki, MSc

-Makoto Miyazaki (Pharmacist) is currently working as an associate director, Drug Safety / Pharmacoepidemiology at MSD K.K.
-He earned both Bachelor and Master degree in pharmacology from Tokyo University Japan.
-In 2011, after experiencing activities for safety and quality of pharmaceutical products in Eli Lilly Japan, he joined MSD K.K. for pharmacovigilance activities of various therapeutic areas including vaccines / infections.
-He is recently focusing on optimizing a utilization of real-world data (e.g. claims, electronic health records and DPCs) into pharmacovigilance activity, based on his background expertise of pharmacoepidemiology.
+Makoto Miyazaki (Pharmacist) is currently working as an associate director, Drug Safety at MSD K.K.
+He earned bachelor’s and master’s degree in pharmacology from University of Tokyo Japan, and PhD from Tohoku University.
+In 2011, after experiencing activities for safety and quality of pharmaceuticals in Eli Lilly Japan, he joined MSD K.K. for pharmacovigilance activities of various therapeutic areas, based on his background expertise of pharmacoepidemiology.
+He now expands his career to external activities such as Chairperson of Pharmacovigilance Expert Committee in Japan Pharmaceutical Manufacturers Association (JPMA), a member of ICH M14 working group, and a board member of trustees in the Japan Society for Pharmacoepidemiology.

 Magnus Nord, MD, PhD